maharjanmilan/personal-blog/content/post/build-a-custom-contact-form-for-your-static-website.md

 Being said that, sometimes we need some features that a static sites can’t offer.
 Getting data from a contact form is one of them.
 But there’s a very easy way to do that.

-In this tutorial we will learn how to use google sheet as a backend to store the data submitted from a contact form.
+In this tutorial we will learn how to use google sheet as a backend to store the data submitted from a contact form and also send that information in email.

 We’ll be using

 * [GitHub Pages](https://pages.github.com) to host my static contact form (_free_)
 * Contact form template by [Colorlib](https://colorlib.com/download/160/) (_also free_)
-* [Google App Script](https://developers.google.com/apps-script/guides/sheets) to use [Google Sheet](https://docs.google.com/spreadsheets) as data storage (_also free_)
+* [Google App Script](https://developers.google.com/apps-script/guides/sheets) to use [Google Sheet](https://docs.google.com/spreadsheets) as data storage and to send email notification (_also free_)

 We’ll first create a url to submit the contact form to.
 Let’s begin !